-Once the devices are divided by device type, the Dialogic® software sorts the devices within each division.
+Once the devices are divided by device type, the Dialogic[®] software sorts the devices within each division.
 The sort order determines how the device names are constructed.
-All Dialogic® DM3 Board devices are numbered in sequential order before any Dialogic® Springware Board devices have been numbered.
+All Dialogic[®] DM3 Board devices are numbered in sequential order after the Dialogic[®] Springware Board devices (for example, Dialogic[®] Dialog/HD Boards) have been numbered.
 For example:

-DM3: dtiB1 to dtiB4 / dxxxB1 to dxxxB24 Springware: dtiB5 / dxxxB25 to dxxxB30
+Springware: dtiB1 / dxxxB1 to dxxxB6 DM3: dtiB2 to dtiB5 / dxxxB7 to dxxxB30